ethercreative/critical/README.md

 - [ ] Support all possible templates (products, categories, static, etc.)
 - [ ] Ability to ignore certain CSS files.
 - [ ] Customize Critical CSS save location.
+- [ ] Ability to clear all caches for a certain template
+- [ ] Option to generate missing critical on page load